Driving Anxiety Therapy: Overcoming Fear of Driving

-Driving anxiety or fear of driving, sometimes referred to as amaxophobia, can develop after a frightening experience on the road, a motor vehicle accident, or a series of stressful driving situations.
-For some individuals, the fear becomes so intense that they begin avoiding highways, certain routes, or driving altogether.
+Driving anxiety, sometimes referred to as fear of driving or amaxophobia, can develop after frightening experiences on the road, a motor vehicle accident, or panic episodes while driving.
+Over time, some individuals begin avoiding highways, bridges, merging lanes, or unfamiliar routes.

-Transportation Psychology Institute provides specialized therapy to help individuals understand and overcome driving-related anxiety so they can regain confidence and independence.
+Transportation Psychology Institute provides specialized therapy to help individuals understand and overcome driving-related anxiety so they can gradually regain confidence and independence behind the wheel.

 For many people, the body reacts as if there is immediate danger.
 Symptoms like a racing heart, dizziness, intrusive thoughts about losing control of the car, or sudden panic attacks can make driving feel frightening or unpredictable.